Sujawal

-Sujawal's climate is moderate, winter is cold and summer is bit hot.
-As well humidity in this area too.
-Sujawal is near the sea.
-During winter seasonal birds migrate from Siberia and Russia in this area lakes.
-In Indus river there is famous fish called Palla, is famous in this area, now breeding of that fish is diminishing every year due to water shortage in river Indus.
-It has been a political centre of the District, mainstream parties in Sujawal include the Pakistan People's Party, Muttahida Qaumi Movement-Pakistan, Jamiat Ulema-e-Islam (F), Pakistan Muslim League (N), JUP, PMLF, JSQM, PPPSB and others.
-There are two Provincial Assembly seats PS 86 and PS 87 and one National Assembly seat NA 238 in the District Sujawal.
+Sujawal has a moderate climate.
+Winters are cold and summers are somewhat hot, and the area also experiences high humidity.
+Sujawal is located near the sea.
+During winter, seasonal birds migrate from Siberia and Russia to the lakes in this area.
+The Indus River is home to a famous fish called Palla, which is well known in this region.
+However, the breeding of this fish has been declining every year due to water shortages in the Indus River.
+It has been an important political center of the district.
+Major political parties in Sujawal include the Pakistan People's Party (PPP), Muttahida Qaumi Movement–Pakistan (MQM-P), Jamiat Ulema-e-Islam (F), Pakistan Muslim League (N), Jamiat Ulema-e-Pakistan (JUP), Pakistan Muslim League Functional (PML-F), Jeay Sindh Qaumi Mahaz (JSQM), Pakistan Peoples Party Shaheed Bhutto (PPPSB), and others.
+There are two Provincial Assembly seats (PS-73 Sujawal-I and PS-74 Sujawal-II) and one National Assembly seat (NA-224 Sujawal) in the District Sujawal.

 History

-According to historian Aziz Jafrani, the town of Sujawal was originally known as Maanjar because of its wetlands.
+According to historian Aziz Jafrani, the town of Sujawal was originally known as Maanjar due to its wetlands.
 The late 16th-century Ain-i-Akbari lists Maanjar as one of the 18 mahals of the Sarkar of Thatta, with a yearly revenue of 1,221,752 dams.

-The name "Sujawal" dates from the time of the Talpur dynasty, in the late 1700s: a fisherman named Sujawal Khaskheli, who came from the village of Maanjar, correctly predicted the birth of a son to Mir Fateh Ali Khan Talpur, the ruler of Sindh.
-Mir Fateh Talpur rewarded him with gifts of land and precious jewels, as well as renaming the village of Maanjar to Sujawal in his honor.
+The name "Sujawal" dates from the time of the Talpur dynasty in the late 1700s.
+A fisherman named Sujawal Khaskheli, who came from the village of Maanjar, correctly predicted the birth of a son to Mir Fateh Ali Khan Talpur, the ruler of Sindh.
+Mir Fateh Ali Khan Talpur rewarded him with gifts of land and precious jewels, and renamed the village of Maanjar to Sujawal in his honor.